 Except for the white dress (poala) and the white pants (iţari) on men, the other clothing pieces almost always had intricate pattern (motifs) sewn on them.

-Clothing was crucial to identify a person’s roots and show where they came from.
-The clothing carried various ancestral symbols (like the tree of life or sun worship) and motifs that showcased specific flowers, plants or other elements typical to a geographical region.
+Clothing was crucial to identify a person’s roots and show their place of origin.
+The clothing had various ancestral symbols (like the tree of life or sun worship) and motifs that showcased specific flowers, plants or other elements typical to a geographical region.
 For women, the dressing also showed their marital status (especially the headwear).

 The art and craft of making traditional clothing and footwear is slowly fading with the elderly having less and less young people to pass it on.
 Instead, a kitsch trend is developing with fashion designers using the “traditional trend” for inspiration in poor imitations of folk clothing while the genuine craft is dying away.